Wajima Hiroshi: Professional wrestling career

 To pay off his debts, Wajima turned to pro wrestling.
 Shohei Baba, owner of All Japan Pro Wrestling, convinced him to join his promotion and train at their dojo.
 He debuted in 1986.
 Because of his status as a former yokozuna (the first since Kinichi Azumafuji to turn to pro wrestling), Wajima was pushed as a superstar, feuding with Stan Hansen over the PWF Heavyweight Championship.
+He also wrestled in North America for American Wrestling Association in Minnesota and Jim Crockett Promotions in the Mid-Atlantic.
 In the long run, however, accumulated injuries from his sumo years limited his potential as a professional wrestler, and he ended up retiring from the game altogether in 1988.
-His last recorded match was held December 16, as he and The Great Kabuki defeated Jerry Blackwell and Phil Hickerson.
+His last recorded match was held 16 December, as he and The Great Kabuki defeated Jerry Blackwell and Phil Hickerson.
 His wrestling career helped him with his debts, and soon he was in good terms with the Sumo Association.

 Later career

-After quitting as a wrestler Wajima coached the X-League American football team Gakusei-Engokai Rocbull and also worked with the Cuban national sumo team.
+After retiring as a wrestler, Wajima coached the X-League American football team Gakusei-Engokai Rocbull and also worked with the Cuban national sumo team.
 He was also Ishikawa Prefecture's tourist ambassador.
 In January 2009 he returned to the Ryōgoku Kokugikan for the first time since leaving the Sumo Association in 1985, and was a guest of NHK, commentating on the day's bouts with his close friend Demon Kogure.
 The previous year, Wajima played the father in the short film Kona Nishite Fū (コナ・ニシテ・フウ), which Demon wrote and directed.